sergeytheartist/http-rate-limiting/README.md

 ## Limitations
 Due to time constraints I used only Win32 installation of Poco and solution is not configured to build x64 configurations.

+Current implementation uses "Fixed Window" algorithm.
+"Sliding window" algorithm tests are documented and one of them is implemented.